How to Find a Product from a Photo

 Product Photo Search Limitations

-- Generic or unbranded products are hard to identify exactly because many sellers use the same factory design, silhouette, or stock image.
+- Generic, unbranded, damaged, or missing-label products may only return similar-looking matches because many sellers use the same factory design, silhouette, packaging, or stock image.

 Related Articles